-BPM detector plugins can automatically read BPM and key help you match loops, samples, or live recordings without guesswork.
+BPM detector plugins can automatically read the tempo and key, making it easy to match loops, samples, or live recordings without any guesswork.

 | Plugin Name | Best For | Engine Type | Key Strength | My Verdict | Pros | Cons |